LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaFormHelpers.md

 ## Field constructors

-An field rendering is not only composed of the `<input>` tag, but it also needs a `<label>` and a bunch of other tags used by your CSS framework to decorate the field.
+A field rendering is not only composed of the `<input>` tag, but it also needs a `<label>` and a bunch of other tags used by your CSS framework to decorate the field.

-All input helper take an implicit `FieldConstructor` that handle this part.
-The default one (used if there is no other field constructors available in the scope), generates Html like:
+All input helpers take an implicit `FieldConstructor` that handles this part.
+The default one (used if there are no other field constructors available in the scope), generates Html like:

 ```
 <dl class="error" id="username_field">